zoffline/zwift-offline/README.md

   * Run without arguments to use default values.
 * Open http://localhost:8000/ and authorize.
 * Move the resulting ``strava_token.txt`` (saved in whatever directory you ran ``strava_auth.py`` in) into the ``storage/<player_id>`` directory.
-  * If multiplayer is enabled, use the profile button in the launcher window to import your file.
+  * If multiplayer is enabled, use the Strava button in the launcher window to authorize.

 </details>